-RBS requires a new set of skills and culture at the pension supervisory authority.
+RBS generally requires a new set of skills and culture at the pension supervisory authority.
 The implementation of risk-based supervision has significant resource implications, both during the start-up phase and on an ongoing basis.
-Supervisory skill sets must include industry knowledge, understanding of risks and risk management techniques, analytical abilities, familiarity with the risk-focused methodology, judgment and communication skills.
-In addition expertise is required in each main risk category (credit risk, actuarial risk, governance risk, and so on) as well as expertise in the application of RBS itself.
-In order to achieve these skill sets, the supervisory authority will need to conduct significant training and may need to recruit new staff and retain outside experts on a contract basis (who would be bound by the same confidentiality agreement as staff and should avoid any conflicts of interest).
+Supervisory skill sets must include industry knowledge, understanding of risks and risk management techniques, analytical abilities, familiarity with the risk-focused methodology, judgment, and communication skills.
+In addition, expertise is required in each main risk category (credit risk, actuarial risk, governance risk, and so on)40 as well as expertise in the application of RBS itself.
+The RBS Learnings project also noted the importance of the following attributes and skills: